amira-alomar/StudentManagement/README.md

 1. Clone the repository:
    git clone https://github.com/amira-alomar/StudentManagement
-   cd student-management-system

-2. Install the dependencies:
+3. Install the dependencies:
    composer install

-3. Set up your .env file:
+4. Set up your .env file:
    - Copy the .env.example file to .env.
    - Configure your database settings in the .env file.

-4. Run the migrations:
+5. Run the migrations:
    php artisan migrate

-5. Start the development server: php artisan serve
+6. Start the development server: php artisan serve

-6. Access the application at http://localhost:8000.
+7. Access the application at http://localhost:8000.

 ## Usage